 - Full list of canceled events in the Chicago area here.

-The Latest in Illinois and Chicago Area:
+In Illinois and Chicago Area:

 Illinois Sees Biggest Single-Day Spike Since Coronavirus Pandemic Began